Community Service Opportunities

 No car?
 No problem.
 Find transportation to your service site.
 Riding on the CDTA is free with your UAlbany ID.
 Or you can find a virtual opportunity to volunteer from home.

-COVID Update: There are both in-person and virtual service options to fulfill your RSSW requirements for the spring semester.
+COVID Update: There are both in-person and virtual service options to fulfill your RSSW requirements.
 We require in-person RSSW volunteers to wear masks and comply with social distancing guidelines while volunteering.
-We encourage RSSW students to seek out remote service projects, and we request that all students develop a back-up plan with their supervisor to complete their hours virtually, if needed.
+We encourage all students develop a back-up plan with their supervisor to complete their hours virtually, if needed.

-Partner Organizations who are NOT taking volunteer applications for 2020-2021 academic year:
+Partner Organizations who are NOT taking volunteer applications:

 - Albany County Sheriff's Office